Murder of Gramoz Palushi

 The murder of Gramoz Palushi took place on September 4, 2004, at Tsilivi village in Zakynthos, Greece, when the 20-year-old Albanian Gramoz Palushi, who was celebrating the victory of the Albania national football team against the Greece national football team, was killed by a drunk Greek during a fight that broke out after the match.

 The event was followed by widespread protests in various areas of Albania and Greece.
 The perpetrator of the murder, Panagiotis Kladis, initially sentenced to life imprisonment, had his sentence reduced to 22 years by the Greek courts in early 2010.

 Incident

-On September 4, 2004, after the victory of the Albania national football team against the Greece Gramoz Palushi, his brother, and another Albanian were attacked on the island of Zakynthos by Greek-American Panagiotis Kladis and another Greek fan.
+On September 4, 2004, after the victory of the Albania national football team against Greece, Gramoz Palushi, his brother, and another Albanian were attacked on the island of Zakynthos by Greek-American Panagiotis Kladis and another Greek fan.
 Gramoz Palushi was stabbed to death by Kladis, while the other two Albanians were injured.
 The Greek police arrested both individuals for the attack.
 In 2006, Panagiotis Kladis was initially sentenced to life imprisonment and in 2010 reduced to 22 years for committing murder, while his accomplice was sentenced to ten months in prison and three years of probation.